Browse

 Where This Idea Came From

 What if AI could use hardware constraints the same way it used chess rules?
-What if it could train through self-play, optimizing within the rigid framework of computational logic?
+Self-play, optimizing within the rigid framework of computational logic?

 That was the spark.
-What if we started from assembly and let AI build up?
+Start from assembly, let AI build up.
 What patterns would it discover?
-What would emerge from that black box?
-I genuinely don't know, and that's what makes it interesting.
+What would emerge?
+I genuinely don't know, and that's what makes it worth thinking about.

 Every AI coding assistant learns from human-written code.
-That code is full of inefficiencies, redundancies, and biases because it was written by humans.
+Code that's full of inefficiencies, redundancies, and biases because humans wrote it.
 We're teaching AI to replicate our flaws.

 Verbose syntax?
 AI learns it.
 Legacy constraints?
-AI inherits them.
+Inherited.
 Human readability over efficiency?
-AI optimizes for that too.
+AI optimizes for that too, because that's all it's ever seen.

-By starting from assembly and letting AI invent its own syntax, we could bypass all of that.
-The result could be languages optimized for performance, clarity, and hardware alignment, free from the baggage of human design.
+Starting from assembly and letting AI invent its own syntax could bypass all of that.
+Languages optimized for performance, clarity, and hardware alignment, free from the baggage of 70 years of human design decisions.

 What This Could Mean (If Anything)

 Maybe nothing.
 Maybe it would produce something completely unusable.
 Maybe it would discover patterns we've never seen.
-I honestly don't know.
+Honestly don't know.

 But if something interesting did emerge, it might look like:

-Or it might be a complete disaster.
+Or a complete disaster.
 That's the thing about thought experiments: you don't know until you try.

 This is a thought experiment.
-I'm curious what would emerge if we gave AI hardware constraints and let it explore the space of possible languages.
+I'm curious what would emerge if we gave AI hardware constraints and let it explore.

 Will it work?
 Will it produce anything useful?
-Will it discover something we've never seen?
-I genuinely don't know.
+Will it discover something nobody's seen before?
+No idea.
 That's the whole point.

 Maybe it's a terrible idea.
-Maybe it would produce something completely unusable.
-Maybe it would discover patterns that change how we think about code.
-The only way to know is to try, and I'm curious enough to wonder what the black box would spit out.
+Maybe the black box spits out something incomprehensible.
+Maybe it finds patterns that change how we think about code.
+Only way to know is to try it.